-Why is it that no physical investigations are done for bipolar illness, not even vital signs are evaluated, why?
+Why is it that no physical investigations are done for bipolar illness, not even basic vital signs are evaluated, why is this ?

 Internal sources of stress are ignored; heart issues, abnormal vital signs, measurement of cognitive impairment, etc….it is as if psychiatry is ignorant of all the possible causes of altered mental status.

 Chronic impairment of mood and cognition is somehow linked to the physical findings of Kraepelin [see the post before this one] and our findings regarding Paula and her abnormal vital signs.